mvallet91/continuous-integration-team-scenarios-students/ci.md

 5. Merge/rebase commits from master.
 Make tests pass on the merge result.

-6. Deploy from the feature branch with a sneaky bug to production.
+6. Deploy from the feature branch without any sneaky-little-bugs to production.

 7. If everything is good in production for some time, merge changes to master.